 JAPANESE PRINT APPRAISALS – FREE

-- Our main appraiser, Anders Rikardson, was appointed an authorized appraiser of Oriental Art in 1982 by the Swedish Chamber of Commerce.
-Between 1977 - 1982 he worked as a junior appraiser.
-Rikardson has more then 40 years of professional international experience with Japanese Prints and Japanese Art, as an expert consultant, dealer and appraiser.
+- Our lead International appraiser, Anders Rikardson, was appointed an authorized appraiser of Oriental Art in 1982 by the Swedish Chamber of Commerce.
+From 1977 to 1982 he trained as a junior appraiser with Nathan Oppenheimer (expert dealer and appraiser of 17th cent.
+Dutch paintings).
+Rikardson has 45+ years of professional international experience with Japanese Prints and Japanese Art, as an expert consultant, dealer and an appraiser.

-Rikardson has been doing professional appraisals and valuations of collections and estates on five continents.
-Appraised collections and individual items, as well as given expert advice to collectors, main museums around the world, international auction houses, law enforcement agencies, tax authorities, law firms, NPOs, expert witness in trials and in arbitration proceedings.
+Rikardson has been doing professional appraisals and evaluations of collections and estates on five continents.
+Appraised Japanese print collections and individual items, as well as given expert advice to elite collectors, main museums around the world, international auction houses, law enforcement agencies, tax authorities, law firms, NPOs, insurance companies, expert witness in trials and in arbitration proceedings.

 - For a free Japanese art appraisal, send us an email or use the contact form below!